Solar-network/docs/docs/desktop-wallet/support/troubleshooting.md

     If the **connection issues** are **not** resolved using the advice above, check that your connections are not being blocked by **Firewall** or **Antivirus Software**.

-!!! success

-    Tip: Enter your SXP Address at [explorer.solar.org](http://explorer.solar.org) to verify balances and transactions.

 ## Wallet Issues

 <u>**Wallet**</u> issues are encountered while attempting to <u>**import**</u>/<u>**restore**</u> a wallet using a **mnemonic recovery passphrase**.